BerWang/web/01 Lab 2 Dynamic Websites.md

 2. Now we call the `all()` function that is part of the database (`db`) object.
 This returns a JavaScript object containing the first matching record.
 	1. The callback runs after the query completes or an error occurs.
 	2. If no error occurs, the entire object is displayed in the terminal and passed to the html template.
-3. If you open the `details.html` template you can see the placeholder names match the database fields.
+3. If you open the `details.handlebars` template you can see the placeholder names match the database fields.

 ### 4.1 Linking the Pages